matthewearl/q1physrl/README.md

 This is the source code for my Quake reinforcement learning project, which I described in my video ["Teaching a computer to strafe jump in Quake with reinforcement learning"](https://www.youtube.com/watch?v=hx7kvTZLHYI).

+To summarize, I developed a facsimile of Quake player movement physics in Python, wrapped with an OpenAI `gym.Env`.
+I then trained an agent for this using PPO and RLLib.
+In the end the agent was able to beat the current human speedrun record holder on this map (9.688s).

 Find below instructions to use the gym environment, train your own model, and produce a demo file.